-Over the last few years, millions of products incorporating pico projection have shipped, and developers are innovating new applications for this rapidly-growing display category.
+Over the last few years, millions of products incorporating pico projection have shipped, and developers are innovating new applications for this rapidly growing display category.
 Ideal applications for pico projection include near eye display, interactive digital signage, head mounted display, ultra short throw (UST) TV, standalone portable projectors and embedded projection in smartphones, tablets and laptops.
-New uses continue to emerge; for example, you might imagine a design for a thermostat using a display powered by gesture recognition or interactive touch.
+New uses continue to emerge; for example, you might be able imagine a design for a thermostat using a display powered by gesture recognition or interactive touch.

 Designers are faced with imaging technology options, the most important being selection of a device that most efficiently utilizes light.
 There are two different optical path architectures in the marketplace: transmissive and reflective.
 Reflective technologies utilize an array of microscopic mirrors to create the image without fundamentally altering the light, in turn maximizing light efficiency (see diagram below).

 In contrast, other technologies employ transmissive or a hybrid of transmissive and reflective systems, requiring polarization of light to control the intensity of each pixel.
 Transmissive methods incur significance light loss, thus reducing optical efficiency.

 Another consideration for the selection of display technology is the ability to tilt micromirrors.
 Microelectromechanical systems’ (MEMS) superstructures tilt the micromirrors toward or away from the optical path to create each display pixel.
 Tilting mirrors allow the device to more efficiently capture light without worrying about polarization, resulting in higher brightness at lower system power.